Introduction of Adjusted EBITDA

 EBITDA and Adjusted EBITDA both are certain metrics used under business valuation concepts.
 Adjusted EBITDA in a sense, arriving at the actual earnings of the business based on the normal transactions and events of the business.
 The method of business valuation usually avoids the transactions or events, which usually inflates the value of the business only on certain stages but not on a regular or continuous basis.

-Example: Mr A is doing business on his own premises but considering certain higher expenses like rent for the premises just to avoid the higher taxes to be paid in the future.
+Example: Mr A is doing business on his own premises but considering higher expenses like rent for the premises to avoid the higher taxes to be paid in the future.
 In such situations, consideration of higher rents is removed to identify the adjusted EBITDA to arrive at the normal business value.

 Difference between EBITDA versus Adjusted EBITDA

 Both are merely the same, but the latter term gives much more importance than earlier during the time of business valuation.
 The main difference between EBITDA versus Adjusted EBITDA is the removal of non-recurring or Non-Operative, or unusual transactions and events from the computed Earnings before interest, tax, depreciation, and amortization.
 The financial analyst will take an important process during certain corporate decisions such as mergers or takeovers, valued by the Investment analyst or the investment bankers to arrive at the actual value of a business based on their regular transactions and events.

 Generally Adjusted EBITDA required to be identified during Amalgamation /Demerger, Mergers, Acquisition/Take Over, Raising Capital through private banks, Venture Capitals, Raising funds apart from capitals.
 This valuation method is necessary to arrive at the proper business value, which will avoid non-recurring, one-time, and unruly or bogus transactions to odd out the unfair elements in the valuation.